Matlhogonolo012/hotel-app/README.md

   </a>

   <h1 align="center">Harmony Heights Hotel App</h1>

   <p align="center">

-    A vintage-themed hotel management application built with React, Redux, and Firebase.
-Experience the seamless integration of modern technologies to efficiently manage hotel operations.
+**Harmony Heights** is a vintage-themed hotel management app that leverages the power of React, Redux, and Firebase.
+This application aims to provide a robust and user-friendly solution for managing hotel operations while embodying the timeless elegance of its namesake in Pretoria.
+Key features include:

+- User Authentication: Secure login and registration processes for guests and administrators.
+- Booking Management: Users can view, book, and manage their reservations effortlessly.
+- Room Information: Users can browse detailed information about available rooms and amenities.
+- Admin Dashboard: Administrators can manage room availability, view bookings, and handle user inquiries.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>
     <br />
     <strong>Showcasing the charm of Harmony Heights.</strong>
   </p>